-By Richard Attwood
+By Richard Attwood with updates from Simon Geller

 Midlands Meander – Langley Mill to Leicester along Sustrans trails.
 Train assist from Sheffield, then routes 67 + 6.

 Why train assist/Langley Mill? – Well its a fast (35mins, no need to book Northern Rail) single train journey shot to get out of Sheffield and past the otherwise time consuming 30 – 40 mile cycle route options (Fast roads or Five Pits and Silverhill Trails) to get this far on the way south.
+You could also go to the new Ilkeston station which is close to Nutbrook Trail/Erewash canal.

 Overall: A lovely train assisted day ride on quiet routes, mostly well signed, mainly traffic free.
 Some minor roads and cyclepaths on or alongside busier roads, especially approaching Leicester.